sigle/docs/docs/guides/migrate-to-hiro-wallet.md

 :::

-## Option 1 - Create a new account / use you already existing Hiro account
+## Option 1 - Create a new account / use your already existing Hiro account

 :::note